Triangulated categories of relative 1-motives: Motivic -structures

-In the course of the proof (in the lattice case), we also established the vanishing statements necessary to prove \begin{lemma} Let $S$ be a noetherian finite-dimensional scheme.
+In the course of the proof of Theorem \ref{theo:gen_in_heart} (in the lattice case), we also established the vanishing statements necessary to prove the following lemma. \begin{lemma} Let $S$ be a noetherian finite-dimensional scheme.
 Let $e:U\ra S$ be an \'etale morphism.
 Then $e_\sharp \BQ\in \MM_0(S)$. \end{lemma}

-Using the same stratey as in the proof of the abelian scheme case (reduction to Jacobian, extension of the curve), one can also prove the following related vanishing result.
+Using the same strategy as in the proof of the abelian scheme case (reduction to Jacobian, extension of the curve), one can also prove the following related vanishing result.

 \begin{prop} Let $S$ be a noetherian finite-dimensional scheme.
 Let $e:U\ra S$ be an \'etale morphism and $A/U$ be an abelian scheme.
 Then for all $n\in\BZ$, we have

 \end{prop}